All priced over $10,000, here are 10 of the best non-custom road bikes currently on the market.

 Wilier Zero6$10,500 6 of 11

 To celebrate the company's 110th birthday, Wilier only released 200 units of the Zero6.
+While no longer available, the Zero6 is still a ride to fawn over.
 The beautiful black and copper paint job is a nod to the paint scheme on their original line of road bikes.
-But the Zero6 is quite a bit lighter than those original builds--with the frame alone coming in at just 680 grams.
+But the Zero6 is quite a bit lighter than those original builds—with the frame alone coming in at just 680 grams.
 Buyers will have their choice of component builds that include Campagnolo Super Record, Dura-Ace Di2 or SRAM Red eTap.
+If you're looking for a similar style to the Zero6, Wilier recently came out with the Zero6 Unlimited—an iteration with a touch more availability than the original.

 Cannondale SuperSix Evo Black Inc.$12,500 7 of 11